LBU-OOP/OOPtutorials/JavaPrimer.md

 int x = 10; // Explicit type declaration
 x = "Hello"; // This would cause a compilation error
 ```
-This strict type enforcement in Java helps catch errors at compile time, whereas Python’s flexibility can sometimes lead to runtime errors.
+This strict type enforcement in Java helps catch errors at compile time (software engineer only sees them), whereas Python’s flexibility can sometimes lead to runtime errors (potentially they filter down to the users).

 ### Difference in If Statements
 Python and Java use